edtechjeff/HowTo/HowTo/Intune/ConfigurationPolicies/OneDriveSync/readme.md

-# 📘 How to Create an Intune Configuration Profile via the Settings Catalog
+# 📘 How to Create an Intune Configuration Profile via the Settings Catalog for OneDrive

-This guide walks you through the process of creating a configuration profile in Intune using the Settings Catalog.
+This guide walks you through the process of creating a configuration profile in Intune using the Settings Catalog for OneDrive.

 ## Prerequisites